 In Year 7, students study French with most of the year group also studying Latin.
 In Year 8, more able linguists are offered German or Spanish as a second modern foreign language.
 There is a large emphasis on the use of target language in all lessons and students are encouraged to speak in the target language as much as possible.
 A detailed programme of lessons and assessments is in place and parents will be able to access it via the VLE.
-Students are assessed quarterly in reading, writing, speaking and listening so that they are fully informed of their progression.
+Students are assessed quarterly so that they are fully informed of their progression.

 Students start their GCSE course in their chosen language(s) at the start of Year 9 (French, Spanish, German and Latin).
 This is to prepare students to obtain the best possible results at GCSE.
 At least 85% of students take at least one language at GCSE, as languages are well respected by universities as a facilitating subject, whatever subject students aim to study.